stevecalla/social-network-api/utils/TESTING_REGEX.md

 4. Sub/nest-document for the "reactionsSchema"
 5. Self-reference join for the friends list/array
 6. "Populate" (join) for the thoughts and friends list/array
-7. "addReactions" controller ensures a reaction doesn't exist prior to insertion
+7. **BONUS** "addReactions" controller ensures a reaction doesn't exist prior to insertion
 8. **BONUS** "createThought" controller adds the thought._id to the user's associated thoughts array
 9. **BONUS** "deleteThought" controller deletes the thought._id from the user's associated thoughts array
 10. **BONUS** Robust seed code for all data